Create a Teen Behavior Contract

 Developing a plan together helps them understand exactly why our rules are in place.
 It also shows them that we respect their need for growth.
 Too often, during the teen years, we tend to focus on the negatives and we get into unhealthy habits such as nagging and threats.
 Having a clear plan is a good way of avoiding poor communication cycles.

 Consider scheduling regular meetings every 3 months.
-This gives ample time for adolescents to take action that demonstrates growing maturity, responsibility, and that shows they’re ready for expanded privileges.
+This gives ample time for adolescents to take action and demonstrate growing maturity and responsibility.
+It allows them to show they are ready for expanded privileges.

 This process is a wonderful way to support your adolescent’s ability to speak up for themselves.
 They’ll want to let you know what privileges they are ready for.
 But they must learn to thoughtfully consider what they can really handle and be reasonable in their requests.
 Let them know you’ll only agree to reasonable requests and that their best bet is to put forward a plan they can successfully follow through with.
 If they hold up their end of deal, they’ll know that they can gain more privileges.
 If they do poorly, they’ll know that they will lose privileges until they can prove themselves.